VTMIST/utils/README.md

 # utils
 Utility Functions for data acq, parsing, things of that nature

-The following functions are made available in this lib:
+The following functions are made available in data_in.py:
 * generate_available_dates(_year_, _system_, _subsystem_)

   Generates a list of the available dates in a year for a particular station's subsystem